ubc-dri/dri-needs-assessment/fullreport.md

 Though UBC Library and UBC ARC partnered on this needs assessment, the feedback provided by those surveyed was not limited to training and support offered only by those units.
 The university research landscape is complex and diverse with research intensive departments providing internal support, administrative departments ensuring compliance, finance and human resources supporting the business function, and affiliated hospitals supporting their own internal processes.

-This is not unique to UBC[^9]  University units and departments have struggled as to how to better support the research community knowing that academic research is competitive and research dollars can be an important investment stream.10.
+This is not unique to UBC[^9]  University units and departments have struggled as to how to better support the research community knowing that academic research is competitive and research dollars can be an important investment stream.

+### The Alliance DRI Needs Assessment

+From February to March 2021, the Alliance conducted [The Canadian Digital Research Infrastructure Needs Assessment](https://alliancecan.ca/en/initiatives/canadian-digital-research-infrastructure-needs-assessment), receiving over 1380 responses from researchers across a variety of disciplines.
+As part of the assessment, there was also a call for position papers to a broad range of stakeholders, which resulted in a total of 107 papers covering topics from data management, training, data governance, and others.
+The similarity in findings of both the UBC and national needs assessments are notable, including the need for greater awareness of services, a need for training and support across a range of DRI elements, as well as there being multiple locations in which researchers seek DRI services.